The Bow Tie Funnel

 This traditional funnel maps the entire buyer’s journey.
 As marketers, we put in a lot of effort to understand how a buyer is interacting and engaging at each level of the funnel.
 We develop strategies that have maximum impact on the prospects at each stage, we try hard to increase CVR at each stage of the funnel, even though it is just by 1 decimal point.
 As we know, even that one decimal point is going to impact the bottom line significantly.

 Everything seems good so far, correct?
 Maybe not.
 This traditional marketing funnel has its own loopholes that can make us lose potential business and increase our expenses manifold.
-This is because we know that cost of acquisition for a new customer is much higher than their retention cost.
+This is because we know that the cost of acquisition for a new customer is much higher than their retention cost.

 Loopholes in the traditional marketing funnel